smaremanda/add-in-docs/outlook/privacy/understanding-outlook-add-in-permissions.md

 - [Get only specific entities](../outlook/read/match-strings-in-an-item-as-well-known-entities.md#MailAppEntities_Retrieving) (phone number, address, URL) from the item's subject or body.

-- Specify an [ItemIs activation rule](../outlook/manifests/activation-rules.md#MailAppDefineRules_ItemIs) that requires the current item in a read or compose form to be a specific item type, or[ItemHasKnownEntity rule](../outlook/read/match-strings-in-an-item-as-well-known-entities.md#MailAppEntities_Activating) that matches any of a smaller subset of supported well-known entities (phone number, address, URL) in the selected item.
+- Specify an [ItemIs activation rule](../outlook/manifests/activation-rules.md#MailAppDefineRules_ItemIs) that requires the current item in a read or compose form to be a specific item type, or [ItemHasKnownEntity rule](../outlook/read/match-strings-in-an-item-as-well-known-entities.md#MailAppEntities_Activating) that matches any of a smaller subset of supported well-known entities (phone number, address, URL) in the selected item.

 - Access any properties and methods that do  **not** pertain to specific information about the user or item.
 (See the next section for the list of members that do.)